Egyptian pound steady at dollar sale, weaker at parallel market

-The official cut-off price was unchanged from Tuesday’s dollar sale, but two traders said the dollar changed hands at 8.52/.53 pounds in the parallel market on Thursday, slightly weaker from the 8.50 on Tuesday.
+The official cut-off price was unchanged from Sunday’s dollar sale, but one trader said the dollar changed hands at 8.50 pounds in the parallel market on Tuesday, compared with 8.40 on Sunday.

 Egypt announced last month that the central bank governor, Hesham Ramez, would be replaced this month by senior banker Tarek Amer.
 The move was welcomed by traders, who expect a new approach to the country’s currency crisis.